GuduleLapointe/opensim-debian/README.md

   - Git clone and other works in progress should go in dev/

 It was important to achieve this without altering the main OpenSim code.
 So we created some scripts which:
   - read the preferences in etc/
   - looks for instances to start in etc/simulator-enabled
   - tells OpenSim where to save data, cache and logs

-We have developed and used this setup for 5 years in Speculoos Grid and wanted to share.
+We have developed and used this setup for several years in Speculoos Grid and wanted to share.
 Although this was working for us, we don't push the whole thing as is, as we want to make sure the methods are as globals as they can.